GPlates/new-gplates-website/src/pages/docs/user-manual/Layers.md

 #### Cross Sections Colour Mode

 Similar to isosurfaces, cross-sections can be coloured through either the **Scalar** or **Gradient** colour modes.
-Unlike isosurfaces however, when mapping a cross section with the gradient colour mode, only the *positive range of values to colours* are mapped, due to the fact that a magnitude is positive by deifinition. *See above for further insight into these options*.
+Unlike isosurfaces however, when mapping a cross section with the gradient colour mode, only the *positive range of values to colours* are mapped, due to the fact that a magnitude is positive by deifinition. - See the section above on [Built-in Colour Palette Options](#built-in-colour-palette-options) for further insight into these options.

-#### Scalar Colour Mapping
+#### Cross Section Scalar Colour Mapping

-Colour mapping for cross sections is identical to isosurfaces. *See above for further insight into these options*.
+Colour mapping for cross sections is identical to isosurfaces. - See section above on [Isosurface Scalar Colour Mapping](#isosurface-scalar-colour-mapping) for further insight into these options.

-#### Surface Polygons Mask and Depth Restriction (Radius)
+#### Cross section Surface Polygons Mask and Depth Restriction (Radius)

-Again, the user can create a surface polygon mask for their cross-sections and restrict it via a depth (radius). *See above for further insight into these options.*
+Again, the user can create a surface polygon mask for their cross-sections and restrict it via a depth (radius). - See [Isosurface surface polygons mask and depth restriction (radius)](#isosurface-surface-polygons-mask-and-depth-restriction-(radius)) for further insight into these options.